 In earlier posts about screening vacationers for your rental home, I wrote about “How to screen for a better fit” and about how “It’s okay to say no!”
 But what I neglected to discuss are some of the ways you can do a little online research on anyone who inquires about your home.

-Sometimes an email address can divulge a vacationer’s place of employment or a different or fuller name.
+- Sometimes an email address can divulge a vacationer’s place of employment or a different or fuller name.

-Take advantage of social media such as Facebook, Twitter, or LinkedIn to look them up.
+- Take advantage of social media such as Facebook, Twitter, or LinkedIn to look them up.
 Depending on their privacy settings, you may be able to learn a lot about them.

-Search on WhitePages.com.
+- Search on WhitePages.com.

-The fact is, it’s not only important to research your prospective tenants before you commit to renting to them – but it’s also valuable in creating that personal connection with your committed tenants, which has become such a key factor in successfully managing your home.
-As Becky Fischer wrote in her “Those Special Touches” blog post, “The new trend in hospitality is personalization, making an emotional connection, helping the guest feel comfortable, welcome and special.
+The fact is, researching your prospective tenants before you commit to renting to them is not only for your home’s protection.
+It’s also valuable in creating that personal connection with your guests, which has become such a key factor in successfully managing your home.
+As my colleague Becky Fischer wrote in her Those Special Touches post, “The new trend in hospitality is personalization, making an emotional connection, helping the guest feel comfortable, welcome and special.
 Why?
 Because treating someone this way leads to return visits, excellent reviews, friends telling friends.”